Global matrix factorizations: Curved quasi-coherent sheaves and matrix factorizations

 \begin{prop} $[\MFdg(X,W)]$ is equivalent to $\DSing(X_0)$, where $X_0$ denotes the fiber $W^{-1}(0)$. \end{prop} \begin{proof} There is a natural triangulated functor $\coker: [\mf(X,W)] \to \DSing (X_0)$ given by

 Let $\{ U_i \}$ be as above an affine open cover of $X$.
-Consider an object $P$ whose image in the homotopy category lies in $\Acy[ \mf(X,W)]$ and restrict it to one of the affine opens $U_i$.
-The image of $P|_{U_i}$ is in $\Acy[ \mf(U_i,W)]$.
+Consider an object $P$ of $\mf(X,W)$ whose image in the homotopy category lies in $\Acy[ \mf(X,W)]$.
+Then $P|_{U_i}$ is in $\Acy[ \mf(U_i,W)]$.
 By an argument similar to the first part of the proof of \prettyref{prop:injective} (except in this situation consider projectives instead of injectives), this subcategory is $0$, which means that $P|_{U_i}$ is contractible and hence its cokernel is locally free \cite{Orlov}.
 Since this holds for each $U_i$ we conclude that $\coker({P})$ is locally free and therefore vanishes in $\DSing(X_0)$.
 Thus the $\coker$ functor factors through $\Dabs \mf (X,W)$, and \cite{Orlov2} proves that the induced functor $\Dabs \mf (X,W) \to \DSing(X_0)$ is an equivalence of triangulated categories.

-To prove the proposition, it suffices to show that the natural functor $\Dabs\mf(X,W) \to \Dabs\QC(X,W)$ is fully faithful.
+To prove the proposition, it suffices to show that the natural functor is fully faithful.
 For this purpose, it is useful to consider the categories $\Coh(X,W)$, $\Acy[ \Coh(X,W)]$, and $\Dabs\Coh(X,W)$ defined in the same way as the respective $\mf$ and $\QCoh$ entities.
 By Exercise II.5.15 of \cite{Hartshorne}, any morphism from a curved coherent sheaf $F \in \Coh(X,W)$ to an acyclic curved quasi-coherent sheaf $A \in \Acy [\QC(X,W)]$ factors through an acyclic curved coherent sheaf $A' \in \Acy [\Coh(X,W)]$.
 It follows that $\Dabs \Coh (X,W) \to \Dabs \QCoh(X,W)$ is fully faithful.

 It remains to show that $\Dabs \mf (X,W) \to \Dabs \Coh (X,W)$ is fully faithful.
 To see this, note that since we are on a smooth scheme, any coherent sheaf has a finite resolution by vector bundles.
 Therefore, following a similar argument as in \prettyref{prop:injective}, for any curved coherent sheaf $C$ we can produce a triangle $F\to C\to A$ where $F$ is a matrix factorization and $A$ is acyclic.
 It follows from the dual version of \prettyref{lem:triangulated} that The thick subcategory $[\mf(X,W)]\cap \Acy[\Coh(X,W)]$ can be identified with the thick subcategory $\Acy[\mf(X,W)]$.
 We see this as follows.
 Taking $\coker (P)$ of objects $P$ of the former category gives the zero object in $\DSing(X_0)$ by the same local argument explained at the beginning of this proof.
 By Orlov's result mentioned above, it follows that $P$ must have been equivalent to an object in $\Acy[\mf(X,W)]$ to begin with. \end{proof}